Bowflex Treadmill Reviews

-Below we introduce three series especially for treadmill shoppers.
-First are Bowflex TreadClimbers, which are incline trainers for walking.
-Next are Bowflex Max Trainers, which have special appeal to runners.
-Then we check out the new Bowflex Results Treadmills for 2017.
-Bowflex Results treadmills are designed for all training intensities (walking, jogging and running).
+Below we introduce two series especially for treadmill shoppers.
+First Bowflex Max Trainers, which have special appeal to runners.
+To see how these machines match up against their rivals, check out our review here of Best Treadmill Alternatives.
+Then we check out the new Bowflex Treadmills for 2022.
+Bowflex treadmills are designed for all levels of training, whether walking, jogging, or running.

-Bowflex and Bowflex Results fitness machines are manufactured by Nautilus, Inc. of Vancouver, Washington.
+Bowflex fitness machines are manufactured by Nautilus, Inc. of Vancouver, Washington.

 Bowflex Max Trainers have special appeal to runners.
 These cross trainers allow the same sort of exercise as treadmills, but with reduced risk thanks to elliptical-inspired motion.
 You can pump your arms and legs as if running outside, yet you’ll put virtually zero impact on your joints.
 Spending just a few 14-minute sessions per week can deliver rapid results for weight management, cardiovascular endurance and all-around body strengthening.

-Max Trainers for 2017 are the M3, M5 and M7.
-Prices range from $999 to $2,199.
-All the machines have the same weight and dimensions.
+Max Trainers for 2022 are the M6, M9 and Max Total 16.
+Prices range from $1,000 to $2,000.
+All the machines have roughly the same weight and dimensions.
 Some advantages of the higher models are more choices for resistance, more preset workout programs, and Bluetooth connectivity for data sharing.
-Compare Max Trainers

 Bowflex Results Treadmills

-New for 2017 are home treadmills with the Bowflex Results brand name.
-Unlike TreadClimbers, Bowflex Results treadmills support walking and running at up to 12 mph.
-These cardio trainers appear to be light commercial quality, but they’re sale priced for home use at $1,499 and $1,799.
-For convenience they have folding frames.
+New for 2022 are Bowflex home treadmills including Treadmill 22 and 10.
+These cardio trainers appear to be light commercial quality, but they’re sale priced for home use at $1,499 and $2,499.

 What We Like:

 - Effective Yet Low Impact: Bowflex fitness machines let people enjoy more comfortable workouts without compromising on challenge.
-TreadClimbers are low impact for walking and the Max Trainers are zero impact for running — yet both options burn calories at rates you can’t achieve on a treadmill.
-Bowflex Results treadmills are also built to optimize results with high quality cushioning and a power incline.
+Max Trainers offer zero impact for running — yet both options burn calories at rates you can’t achieve on a treadmill.
+Bowflex treadmills are also built to optimize results with high quality cushioning and a power incline.

 - Upper Body Workouts: The upper body workout arms on Max Trainers are more powerful that what we see on elliptical trainers.
 Bowflex says they’re up to 80% more effective at adding to calorie burn.